What is Medication Therapy Management (MTM)?

 - Applicants who have earned a graduate or professional degree from a regionally accredited U.S. institution are exempt from this requirement and do not need to submit GRE scores.

 - Applicants with a BS in pharmacy from a regionally accredited U.S. institution, earned prior to the year 2000, should contact the program to discuss PharmD-degree equivalency and the possibility of a GRE waiver.

-- Applicants with a BS in pharmacy, graduate, or professional degree from an international institution, they must take and submit GRE scores.
+- Applicants with a BS in pharmacy earned after the year 2000 or a graduate, or professional degree from an international institution, must take and submit GRE scores.
 There is no exception.

 The English Language Skill Requirement for Admissions

 If your native language is not English, or if you graduated with a bachelor’s degree from a non-English speaking country, you will need to submit your TOEFL (Test of English as a Foreign Language) or other Graduate Council approved English language skills test scores.

 Contact firstname.lastname@example.org for further inquiries.